rpdelaney-archive/iris-setup/BOOTSTRAP.md

 # pacman -S snapper snap-pac
 ```

-snap-pac creates a pacman hook that automatically creates pre/post snapshots if the timer is enabled.
+snap-pac creates a pacman hook that automatically creates pre/post snapshots if the timer is enabled. <!--- this doesn't seem to persist outside the chroot either -->

 To enable automatic collection and removal of snapshots, enable the timer units: